The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 DCH Large hook [BODY 03, Charisma (Intimidation): 02, Enhance (EV): 01 (cap is 03), Enhance (STR): 01 (cap is 04), Descriptor: Piercing, Limitation: Enhance (STR) only for Grappling (not Wrestling) Manoeuvres].

-For ESL folks, it’s the kind that was used before safety razors.
+For English-as-a-second-language folks, it’s the kind that was used before safety razors.
 Safety razors started becoming common in the US in the 1920s.
 And the nefarious French introduced disposable safety razors during the 1970s.

 Razors are fragile blades, but they can perform focused incisions.
 Their uses (at least in fiction) are thus :